-The National Breast and Cervical Cancer Screening Programmes have been operating since the late 1980s with the Bowel Cancer Screening Programme having recently commenced in 2007.
-Each of these programmes have a requirement to use patient identifiable data in order to identify eligible women and men, to invite them to participate in the national programmes and in order to record and evaluate the outcomes of screening.
+The National Bowel, Breast and Cervical Cancer Screening Programmes have a requirement to use patient identifiable data in order to identify eligible women and men, to invite them to participate in the national programmes and in order to record and evaluate the outcomes of screening.

 In 2001, the Health & Social Care Act acknowledged the need to seek patients’ explicit consent before their details were passed from agency to agency.
 It was deemed impractical to obtain consent from those involved within the Cancer Screening Programmes.
-Therefore since 2003, the NHS Cancer Screening Programme applied for and was given exemption by the Patient Information Advisory Group (PIAG) under Section 60 of the Health and Social Care Act 2001.
-In 2006, Section 60 of Health and Social Care Act 2001 was replaced by Section 251 of the NHS Act 2006.
-In 2008, the Health and Social Care Act was revised and the National Information Governance Board for Health and Social Care (NIGB) was established.
-This replaces PIAG as the statutory body responsible for Section 251 of the NHS Act 2006 (formerly Section 60 of the Health and Social Care Act 2001).
+Therefore since 2003, the NHS Cancer Screening Programme has applied for and been given exemption under Section 60 of the Health and Social Care Act 2001 and subsequently Section 251 of the revised NHS Act in 2006.
+The statutory body responsible for Section 251 of the NHS Act 2006 has recently changed from the National Information Governance Board for Health and Social Care (NIGB) to Confidentiality Advisory Group (CAG).

-It is imperative that all relevant cancer screening personnel including data controllers and IT departments comply with these national policies and that all declaration forms are appropriately signed and retained by the organisation.
-Should non-compliance become evident then it is possible for NIGB exemption to be withdrawn.
-This would mean the Cancer Screening Programme would no longer be able to operate.
+Should non-compliance become evident then it is possible for exemption to be withdrawn.
+This would mean the Cancer Screening Programmes would no longer be able to operate.